Milwaukee shootings Saturday; 2 dead, 13 wounded

 44th and Hampton

-2 hours later, Milwaukee found a 17-year-old girl dead at 44th and Hampton.
+Two hours later, found a 17-year-old girl was killed at the scene near 44th and Hampton.
 A second 17-year-old girl was taken to a hospital and is expected to survive.
+FOX6 News found the scene a few blocks over near 49th and Parkway.

 25th and Clybourn